jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 The intent of this problem is to introduce the testing mechanisms for sequential circuits and making sure you understand those well.
 See the `Debugging Sequential Circuits`_ section above for more information on those.

-Hook up two D flip flops in sequence.
+Hook up two D flip flops in sequence; this is equivalent to a two-bit shift register.
 The input into the first flip flop is *q*.
 The output of the first flip flop and input into the second flip flop becomes *q1ago*, the value of *q* one clock cycle ago.
 The output of the second flip flop becomes *q2ago*, the value of *q* two clock cycles ago.
-This chaining will be reflected in your output file from the tester, assuming you've done it correctly.
+This chaining/shifting will be reflected in your output file from the tester, assuming you've done it correctly.

 Note that we provide a *sysclock* input to hook up to the Clock pins of your flip flops.
 This is required so that the tester circuit and your circuit run in lockstep.